-As seniors are completing applications and juniors are beginning to explore colleges, this may be a good time for students to think about updating their digital presence.
-With the ever-increasing use of social media by teens and adults, it is quite likely that some of the colleges that students will be applying to will review their social media activities.
+As seniors are completing applications and juniors are beginning to explore colleges, it’s a good time for students to think about updating their digital presence.
+With the ever-increasing use of social media, it is likely that some of the colleges that students apply to will review their social media activities.

 Here are a few things for students to consider: